In Luke

 17:20-21, And when he was demanded of the

-were confused about some of the things that Jesus taught concerning the Kingdom
+The Pharisees were confused about some of the things that Jesus taught

 Of course, we know from this passage and others like it that the Kingdom about which Jesus taught would not be set up immediately on the earth.
 This does not mean that it will not be set up on the earth some day in the future, but only that in the present age it will not be set up.
 There are some things about the Kingdom of God that are different than other kingdoms.
 One difference is the fact that other kingdoms are temporary.
 Every kingdom of man eventually passes away, but the Kingdom of God will abide forever.
 Hopefully you will value citizenship in the Kingdom of God more highly than citizenship in any earthly kingdom.

-the fact that the kingdom of God is not made up of any territorial boundaries.
+fact that the kingdom of God is not made up of any territorial boundaries.
+That

-That is, its not physical or material in nature.
+is, its not physical or material in nature.
 It is a spiritual kingdom.
+Thats

-Thats why Jesus said that the kingdom of God
+why Jesus said that the kingdom of God comes not

 Anyone at any place on the earth can be a part of the kingdom of God.
 No one